guidobouman/thesis/Documents/ResearchDocument/Sub Question 1.markdown

 Just moving functions from one part of the brain to another part of the brain wouldn't be enough.
 To help facilitate this, the human brain creates new neurons throughout your whole life, this is called neurogenesis.
 These newly created neurons usually die away when they're not needed.
 But while the brain is stimulated or trained, these neurons get a chance to form new connections to other neurons instead of dying away, and thus improve the human brain. [][#Klemm:2008]

 ### Requirements of a intelligent machine
 > According to functionalism, being intelligent or having a mind is purely a property of organization and has nothing inherently to do with what you’re organized out of.
-A mind exists in any system whose constituent parts have the right causal relationship with each other, but those parts can just as validly be neurons, silicon chips, or something else.
-[TODO][#Hawkins:2004]
+A mind exists in any system whose constituent parts have the right causal relationship with each other, but those parts can just as validly be neurons, silicon chips, or something else. [p.
+75][#Hawkins:2004]

 ### Human Brain vs. the Web
 This thesis is about the internet, so let’s take the above knowledge and mash it together with the knowledge we have about the internet and compare them.

 #### Structure
-##### Web
-Decentralised

 ##### Storage
 Nodebased storage, Sequences/ patterns

+###### Structure
+Data on the internet is served through pages/documents.
+Often these pages are scripted in html and linked together with hyperlinks.
+This way you’re able to browse from page to page end collect your information.
+Hyperlinks enable you to browse from one server to an other.
+So the internet is plainly a bunch of file cabinets, pointing to each other within documents.
+The DNS protocol allows it to directly access a document through a domain name, but the name is not tied to the content.

+The brain doesn’t have pages or domain names.
+The links are different as well.
+Patterns display the information, not the nodes (or pages).

+###### Capacity
 > Capacity is the first issue.
 Let’s say the cortex has 32 trillion synapses.
 If we represented each synapse using only two bits (giving us four possible values per synapse) and each byte has eight bits (so one byte could represent four synapses), then we would need roughly 8 trillion bytes of memory.
-A hard drive on a personal computer today has 100 billion bytes, so we would need about eighty of today’s hard drives to have the same amount of memory as a human cortex.[TODO][#Hawkins:2004]
+A hard drive on a personal computer today has 100 billion bytes, so we would need about eighty of today’s hard drives to have the same amount of memory as a human cortex.[p.
+384][#Hawkins:2004]

 #### Persistency
 Longterm Shortterm
 google pagerank
 #### Learning
 Plastisticy
-#### Computation
+#### Computational power
 Parallel

 > Neurons are quite slow compared to the transistors in a computer.
 A neuron collects inputs from its synapses, and combines these inputs together to decide when to output a spike to other neurons.
 A typical neuron can do this and reset itself in about five milliseconds (5 ms), or around two hundred times per second.
-This may seem fast, but a modern silicon-based computer can do one billion operations in a second.
-[TODO][#Hawkins:2004]
+This may seem fast, but a modern silicon-based computer can do one billion operations in a second. [p.
+127][#Hawkins:2004]

 > No matter how many workers you hire, the problem cannot be solved in less time than it takes to walk a million steps.
-The same is true for parallel computers.
-[TODO][#Hawkins:2004]
+The same is true for parallel computers. [p.
+130][#Hawkins:2004]

 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.